 She spent many years in the transportation industry before deciding to follow her life’s dream of working with animals.
 She has worked in many aspects of animal care: kennel management, receptionist, veterinary/technician assistant, and has done some grooming and dog training.

 She resides in Fort Thomas with her family.
 She shares her home with many furry family members: Bailey, a German Shepherd-Beagle mix, Lola, a Basset Hound-Lab mix, Leyla, a shih Tzu-terrier mix, and her kitty Angel.

 In her free time she enjoys cooking, reading, spending time with family and watching sports – Go Bengals!
 Go Cowboys!

-Michelle is a Cincinnati native, and joined the Fort Mitchell Veterinary Center team in 2016.
+Michele is a Cincinnati native, and joined the Fort Mitchell Veterinary Center team in 2016.
 Since early childhood, she has always felt a deep connection to animals and an appreciation for all creatures around her.
 She studied Biology/Ecology at Purdue University, where she obtained her Bachelor of Science degree.